Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 Create the SDK default configuration file

-The free lab provides a pre-generated SDK configuration which we can copy to the control node.
+The free lab provides a pre-generated SDK configuration, which we can copy to the ol-control-node system useing

-Copy all of the SDK configuration files to the control node.
+Copy all of the SDK configuration files to the ol-control-node system.

 exit

-Note: When following this tutorial outside of the free lab environment, see the instructions provided within the SDK and CLI Configuration File and Required Keys and OCIDs sections of the OCI Documentation.
+If you're following this tutorial outside of the free lab environment, see the instructions provided within the SDK and CLI Configuration File and Required Keys and OCIDs sections of the OCI Documentation to generate your OCI configuration file.

-Switch to the terminal window connected to the control node.
+Switch to the terminal window connected to the ol-control-node system.

 Update the location of the